sVoxelDev/minecraft-server-template/README.md

 By default this means that nested jar files, e.g. the ones from `PlaceholderAPI` will be deleted as well.
 Include them in the `plugins/` directory under `plugins/PlaceholderAPI/expansions/`.

 After you updated plugins you can execute the `zip-plugins.sh` script to create a zip file of all of your plugins that is then available for download and use in the testserver.

+### Adding more servers

+You can add more servers any time.
+Just copy the `docker-compose.main.yml` and replace every occurance of `main` with your new server name.
+Create a custom `<your-server>.env` file to override additional properties and include in the in the `env-files:` part of the compose config.
+Also update the name of your world by setting the `LEVEL:` property.

+Copy the `configs/main/` directory and adjust the `bukkit.yml` and so on.

+Create a new empty directory with the name of your server under: `servers/<your-server>`.

 ## Database